Living With Wildlife

-Wildlife in our cities, towns, and neighborhoods is a fact of life.
-As human populations have grown and communities have spread, many species of wildlife have adapted to living in urban and suburban settings and are not just surviving but THRIVING.
 Landscaped back yards with trees and shrubs, houses with decks, porches, attics, and chimneys as well as urban green spaces with ponds, fields, and wetlands have created ideal habitats for wildlife.
 It is not uncommon to find higher densities of certain species (like raccoons) in urban areas as opposed to rural areas.
-This close proximity to people leads some residents to discover unexpected wildlife in their yards and neighborhoods.
-This intersecting of human and wild animal populations can create a lot of questions and concerns from the public, local businesses, and even public agencies.

-To prevent the possibility of wildlife utilizing your home as theirs, all outside holes must be covered with ¼″ heavy gauge wire (on vents) or aluminum flashing to prevent their entry.
+Secure Possible Entry Points/Repair Holes - To prevent the possibility of wildlife utilizing your home as theirs, all outside holes must be covered with ¼″ heavy gauge wire (on vents) or aluminum flashing to prevent entry.
 Fan vents, dryer vents, and chimneys, all possible entry points, need to be secured.
 Check under the shingles by the gutters for possible gaps and cover them with wire.
 If water has rotted wooden boards, replace them.
-All holes larger than ¼″ need to be sealed to keep the critters out of your home.
+All holes larger than ¼″ need to be sealed to keep critters out.

 Relocation of Wildlife

-Please understand that the relocation of a “nuisance” animal to a “more suitable” habitat is not truly humane.
+First understand that the relocation of a “nuisance” animal to a “more suitable” habitat is not truly humane.
 Taking a raccoon from the familiar streets of a subdivision and putting him in the woods, is not doing him any favors.
-Besides invading the already established territory of his rural cousin, this city raccoon doesn’t know where anything is in these unfamiliar surroundings.
-He has no home and no knowledge of food or water supplies in the area.
-Because of this, if he stays in the area, his chances of survival are greatly reduced (minimal).
-If he decides to move on, due to the insistence of the current inhabitant, he may try to return home and attempt to cross numerous roads in the process.
-It is also important to remember that if an individual is removed, chances are excellent that another animal will move in to claim the now vacated territory.
-In the long run exclusion and deterrents are better solutions for dealing with nuisance wildlife.
+He has no home nor knowledge of food or water supplies.
+Often times if an individual animal is removed, chances are another animal will move in to claim the now vacated territory.
+Exclusion and deterrents are better solutions for dealing with nuisance wildlife.

 Please note: Wildlife trapping requires a special trapping permit from the Illinois Department of Natural Resources (IDNR).
 Regulations exist as to what can be done with the animal once you trap it.
 For example, it is illegal to relocate a raccoon off your property.
 Also, animals cannot be released on private or public properties without the land owner’s permission.
-Contact your local IDNR office for more information or visit the U of I Extension Service.
+Contact your local IDNR office for more information.

 Raccoons occasionally nest in chimneys.
 Keep the damper closed.
 To get mom to move her babies elsewhere, place a radio in the fireplace and in the evening turn it on loud.
 Once she has vacated the area, cap the chimney.